RahulThiruvengadam/PortfolioProjects/Covid-19/README.md

 This repository contains a Power BI dashboard for analyzing COVID-19 data using DAX queries.
 The dashboard provides multiple visualizations to gain insights into the impact of the pandemic.
 It includes a dropdown feature that allows users to select a specific country and time period to view COVID-19 cases.

-## Features
+### Features
-### Country and Time Selection: The dashboard offers a dropdown menu to select a particular country and time frame, enabling users to focus on specific data points of interest.
+#### Country and Time Selection: <p>The dashboard offers a dropdown menu to select a particular country and time frame, enabling users to focus on specific data points of interest.</p>

 ### COVID-19 Case Map: <p> A map visualization illustrates regions severely impacted by COVID-19, providing a geographical perspective of the spread. </p>